 The World Scout Moot (or just ”Moot”) is an event for senior branches (traditionally called Rovers) and other young adult members, gathering up to 5 000 people.
 Moots provide an opportunity for young adults in Scouting to meet together with the objective of improving their international understanding as citizens of the world.

 Participants must be 18-25 years old at the time of the event.
 If you are 26 or older you can take part as International Service Team (IST, volunteer staff).

 The Moot takes place every four years in a different country, but this has varied somewhat since the first World Scout Moot in Switzerland in 1931.
 Canada hosted the Moot in 2013, and the next one will take place on Iceland in 2017.
 For more information about the 2017 Moot on Iceland, visit the event site.

 Information about recent World Scout Moots:

-Jamboree-On-The-Air (JOTA) and Jamboree-On-The-Internet (JOTI) are events that allow Scouts from all over the world to meet, even though they might not be in the same geographical location.
-For JOTA, participants use Amateur Radio and for JOTI they use the Internet.
+Jamboree On The Air - Jamboree On The Internet (JOTA-JOTI) is an event that enables Scouts from all over the world to meet, even though they might not be in the same geographical location.
+JOTA-JOTI uses Amateur Radio and the Internet.

 Scouts of any age can participate in JOTA-JOTI.
-The radio stations for JOTA are operated by licensed amateur radio operators.
+(The amateur radio stations normally need to be operated by licensed amateur radio operators.)

-JOTA-JOTI is an annual event that takes place the third weekend of October, from midnight Friday to midnight Sunday (48 hours).
-As it starts at midnight local time, it actually last even longer than 48 hours counting from when the first time zone joins to the last.
+JOTA-JOTI is an annual event that takes place the third weekend of October.
 The first JOTA took place in 1958 and the first JOTI in 1997.

 The next JOTA-JOTI will take place 16-18 October 2015.